RuslanLizogub/mocha-chai-superagent-demo/README.md

 ---

-**🎯 This framework demonstrates a professional approach to API testing and can serve as a foundation for real projects.**
+**🎯 This framework demonstrates a professional approach to API testing using the API Client pattern and can serve as a foundation for real projects.**